debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-a-device/locate-device.md

 4. Click **Save**.

-    -\> The marker changes on the map.
+    -\&gt; The marker changes on the map.